 The vast frontier of Canada is a land of windswept prairies, towering mountains, fields of glaciers, pristine lakes and rocky coastlines.
-Filled with diverse wildlife like wolves, moose, bears, eagles and other animals, the Canadian landscape is one of great natural beauty and provides ample opportunity for outdoor sports like hiking, canoeing, fishing, skiing, snowmobiling, and even dog sledding.
+Filled with diverse wildlife like wolves, moose, bears, eagles and other animals, the Canadian landscape is one of great natural beauty and variety and provides ample opportunity for outdoor sports like hiking, canoeing, fishing, skiing, snowmobiling, and even dog sledding.

 Canada is often thought of as a poor imitation of the United States, but this couldn't be further from the truth.
 The famously friendly locals provide a warm welcome to tourists, and anyone heading off to a holiday in Canada will soon discover it has a unique personality all its own.

 The weather in Canada is extreme, ranging from frigidly cold in winter to uncomfortably hot in the peak of summer; so the best time to visit Canada is in late spring and early autumn, when temperatures are more moderate.
 May and September are the best times to go for smaller crowds as well, as few American and Canadian families travel at these times.
 Read more on Canada's Climate and Weather.

 - Stroll the cobblestone streets of Vancouver's historic Gastown district.

 - Visit the Hockey Hall of Fame in Toronto.

 What to do in Canada

 - Ride the Maid of the Mist to get a close view of the famous Niagara Falls.

 - Get a taste of French-Canadian culture in Winnipeg's St. Boniface district.

 - Go skiing at Lake Louise in the Canadian Rockies.